GRAINS-Corn futures to 19-month low on poor US exports, strong crop prospects

 Meanwhile, the International Grains Council raised its forecast for 2023/24 global corn crop by 9 million tonnes to 1.217 billion tonnes, largely reflecting improved outlooks for production in Brazil and China.

-Wheat futures sagged despite poor harvest projections from an annual crop tour of top U.S. winter wheat producer Kansas this week.
-In its final estimate released on Thursday, scouts on the Wheat Quality Council tour estimated the average Kansas wheat yield at 30.0 bushels per acre, the tour's lowest since at least 2000.
+Wheat futures sagged despite poor harvest projections from this week's annual crop tour of Kansas, the top U.S. winter wheat producer.
+In its final estimate released on Thursday, the Wheat Quality Council tour estimated the average Kansas wheat yield at 30.0 bushels per acre, the tour's lowest since at least 2000.

-(Additional reporting by Nigel Hunt in London and Naveen Thukral in Singapore; Editing by Kirsten Donovan and Chizu Nomiyama)
+(Additional reporting by Nigel Hunt in London and Naveen Thukral in Singapore; Editing by Kirsten Donovan, Chizu Nomiyama and David Gregorio)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.